-Compiling this argument code is a bit tricky, because of the special treatment of the first operand to be evaluated and the need to preserve argland env in different places.
+Compiling this argument code is a bit tricky, because of the special treatment of the first operand to be evaluated and the need to preserve argl and env in different places.
 The construct-arglist procedure takes as arguments the code that evaluates the individual operands.
-If there are no operands at all, it simply emits the instruction and adjoins them to argl in succession.
-In order to process the arguments from last to first, we must reverse the list of operand code sequences from the order supplied by compile-application.
+If there are no operands at all, it simply emits the instruction code sequences from the order supplied by compileapplication.